Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

-\textbf{Vertex classification with Sinkhorn network}.
-As graph matching is equivalent to vertex classification on association graph (see Fig.~\ref{fig:association_graph}), a vertex classifier with Sinkhorn network is adopted.
-We propose a single layer fully-connected classifier denoted by $f_c(\cdot)$, followed by exponential activation with regularization factor $\alpha$:
+As graph matching is equivalent to vertex classification on association graph (see Fig.~\ref{fig:association_graph}), a vertex classifier with Sinkhorn network is adopted to predict the matching result.
+Specifically we use a single layer fully-connected classifier denoted by $f_c: \mathbb{R}^{l_k}\rightarrow \mathbb{R}$, followed by exponential activation with regularization factor $\alpha$:

-After reshaping classification scores into $\mathbb{R}^{n_1 \times n_2}$, one-to-one assignment constraint is enforced to $\mathbf{s}$ by Sinkhorn network~\cite{AdamsArxiv11, menaICLR18learning}, which takes a non-negative square matrix and outputs a doubly-stochastic matrix~\cite{AdamsArxiv11,SantaPAMI18}.
-As the scoring matrix may be non-square for different sizes of graphs, the input matrix $\mathbf{S} \in \mathbb{R}^{n_1 \times n_2}$ is padded into a square one (we assume $n_1 \leq n_2$) with small elements e.g. $\epsilon = 10^{-3}$.
+After reshaping classification scores into $\mathbb{R}^{n_1 \times n_2}$, one-to-one assignment constraint is enforced to $\mathbf{s}$ by Sinkhorn network~\cite{AdamsArxiv11,menaICLR18learning}.
+It takes a non-negative square matrix as input and outputs a doubly-stochastic matrix~\cite{AdamsArxiv11,SantaPAMI18}.
+As the scoring matrix can be non-square for different sizes of graphs, the input matrix $\mathbf{S} \in \mathbb{R}^{n_1 \times n_2}$ is padded into a square one (assume $n_1 \leq n_2$) with small elements e.g.\ $\epsilon = 10^{-3}$.
 A doubly-stochastic matrix is obtained by repeatedly running:

 where $\oslash$ means element-wise division.
 By taking column-normalization and row-normalization in Eq.~(\ref{eq:sk_rowcol}) alternatively, $\mathbf{S}$ converges to a doubly-stochastic matrix whose rows and columns all sum to 1.
 The dummy elements are discarded in the final output, whose column sum may be $<1$ given umatched nodes from the bigger graph.
 Sinkhorn operator is fully differentiable and can be efficiently implemented by automatic differentiation techniques~\cite{serratosa2011automatic}.
+The proposed vertex classifier with Sinkhorn network is denoted as $\mathrm{Classifier}: \mathbb{R}^{n_1n_2\times l_k}\rightarrow [0,1]^{n_1\times n_2}$, which is also mentioned in matching-aware Sinkhorn embedding in Eq.~(\ref{eq:sk_emb}).